ufclas/ufclas-sticky-function/README.md

 # ufclas-sticky-function

-This plugin applies the position: sticky style and measures the sibling container so the "stickiness" stops before the footer is reached.
+This plugin applies the "position: sticky" style, like if you want a sidebar to stick as you scroll down the page, and measures the sibling container to prevent the sidebar overlapping the footer.
+Sidebar is hidden on mobile.

 Here is an example of how this could be used in combination with bootstrap styles.
 The relevant styles to the sticky functionality are "parent-of-sticky", "sibling-of-sticky" and "sticky":